 Monopoly!
-There’s no better board game you can play with your friends and/or family when you want to spend a good few hours locked in a bitter class struggle until one person eventually emerges as both tycoon and victor (such is the way of Captalism).
-Better still, there’s been some fantastic editions of Monopoly through the years, and a rapidly rising sub-sect of unique boards tapped straight from pop culture.
+There’s no better board game you can play with your friends and/or family when you want to spend a good few hours locked in a bitter class struggle until one person eventually emerges as both tycoon and victor – and thus, capitalism!
+There have been a huge array of editions of Monopoly through the years, as it pioneered the licensed board game genre.
 Let’s take a glance at the best Monopoly editions out there.

 If it so goes that you are both alive and reading this right now, odds are that you’ve at least heard of Monopoly the board game before.
 It’s over a hundred years old, is well known for taking hours to finish a game, and is almost guaranteed to upset the relationship between you, your family and friends at least once.
 For a game based around buying up real estate and being the ‘winner’ by earning the most money and making your associates bankrupt, it’s ironic that the game actually was invented to demonstrate the exact opposite of that.